SousaThali/Exercicio-do-curso/readme.md

-exercicio feito em  aula do curso usando as funções do HTML e CSS.
+exercicio feito em  aula no curso, usando somente as funções do HTML e CSS.